 Example 9.4 (GCS).
 Consider the task of gradient clock synchronization.
-The state space at time t is given by the nodes' hardware and logical clock values, their estimates of neighbors' clocks, the content of messages that are in transit and their sending times $t - d < t_s \leq t$, and any other state a node may hold according to the algorithm (none in case of our GCS algorithm - at least in the abstract model we considered!).
+The state space at time t is given by the nodes' hardware and logical clock values, their estimates of neighbors' clocks, the content of messages that are in transit and their sending times $t-d < t_s \le t$ , and any other state a node may hold according to the algorithm (none in case of our GCS algorithm-at least in the abstract model we considered!).
 A trace starting at time t is given by an arbitrary such state (even if it can't be reached in an execution faithful to the model!), from which we run the system in accordance with the model.
-A good trace starting at time t' is a trace satisfying a bound \mathcal{L} on the local skew at all times $t'' \geq t'$.
-A self-stabilizing algorithm now guarantees that for any trace starting at time t, there is some time $t' \geq t$ so that the subtrace starting at time t is not time t' - t over all traces (possibly parametrized by, e.g., the number of nodes n, etc.).
+A good trace starting at time t' is a trace satisfying a bound $\mathcal L$ on the local skew at all times $t'' \ge t'$ .
+A self-stabilizing algorithm now guarantees that for any trace starting at time t, there is some time $t' \ge t$ so that the subtrace starting at time t' satisfies the local skew bound.

+In this setting, the stabilization time is the maximum difference t'-t over all traces (possibly parametrized by, e.g., the number of nodes n, etc.).